instagram

 Investigate

-Make sure you have created a link or code for your class to Fitting Wealth-v-Health and Exploring Logarithmic Models (Desmos) and paced the class so they have access to only slides 2 and 3 (or to only the first 3 slides if you want them to also be able to play with a slider for a linear model).
+Make sure you have created a link or code for your class to Fitting Wealth-v-Health and Exploring Logarithmic Models (Desmos) and paced the class so they have access to the first 2 slides.

 • Open the Desmos link I’ve shared with you.
 (The file should be called Fitting Wealth-v-Health and Exploring Logarithmic Models.)